 These findings have important implications for theory and practice.
 For consumer research theory, our findings show that mere exposure enables consumers to process information more spontaneously and favorably.
 When evaluating products online, consumers rely on heuristic cues (e.g., seeing the product on Instagram) and the pleasantness of their processing experience, as proposed by literature in processing fluency (Buechel & Townsend, 2018; Reber, Schwarz, & Winkielman, 2004).
 This is further demonstrated in our results by the positive effect store familiarity, as an additional heuristic cue, had on the attitude formation process.
-Some prior research found that stimuli that are perceived as familiar are easier to process and therefore liked more (Whittlesea, 1993).
+Prior research found that stimuli that are perceived as familiar are easier to process and therefore liked more (Whittlesea, 1993).
 However, recent research that proposed a Salience Theory of Mere Exposure argues for salience of stimuli (instead of perceived familiarity) that actually drives the processing experience and consequent effects on the attitude formation process (Mrkva & Van Boven, 2020).
 Although we did not account for salience of the product and therefore cannot confirm the Salience Theory of Mere Exposure, our results are in line with the familiarity hypothesis.
-However, future research could employ eye-tracking methods to account for effects of the store and the possibly familiar (or more salient) product picture in the online shop.
-For practitioners, these findings generally speak for the effectiveness of advertising strategies involving active Instagram measures.
+However, future research could employ eye-tracking methods to account for store effects and the familiar (or more salient) product picture in the online shop.
+For practitioners, these findings confirm the effectiveness of advertising strategies involving active Instagram measures.
 However, further findings of this research project call for caution in using social media advertising.
 We elaborate about this in the following section.

 FOMO, Instagram Participation, and the Exposure-Attitude Relationship

-In this study we replicated prior research on exposure and extended findings by showing that product evaluations depend not only on whether consumers were viewed advertisements on Instagram or not, but also on their individual differences, such as their trait-FOMO and degree of active participation within the social media platform.
+In this study we replicated prior research on exposure and extended findings by showing that product evaluations depend on whether consumers viewed advertisements on Instagram or not, and on their individual differences (trait-FOMO and degree of participation within the social media platform).
 Highly active users (versus highly passive) make different decisions online and with respect to social media content (Ruggiero, 2000; Sundar, 1998).
-These perceptual differences ultimately help cluster individuals in two consumer groups.
+These perceptual differences help cluster individuals in two consumer groups.
 Specifically, when accounting for their trait- FOMO, we show that active Instagram users who are high in trait-FOMO have more favorable attitudes toward the product after being exposed to social media content.
 The opposite was found for passive Instagram users who were high in trait-FOMO.
 These differences might be explained by mental connections individuals form during the processing experience.